-ENVIRONMENTAL HEALTH; SAFE COMMUNITY
+ENVIRONMENTAL HEALTH, SAFE COMMUNITY

-The City operates a water utility, a wastewater utility, and a stormwater utility in a financially sound, reliable, safe, and environmentally responsible manner.
-The availability of adequate water supplies is critical to the City and is managed by the Water Supply and Demand Management Policy, the Water Efficiency Plan, and other water-related codes, rules, regulations, plans, and policies.
+The City operates a water utility, a wastewater utility, and a stormwater utility in a financially sound, reliable, safe and environmentally responsible manner.
+The availability of adequate water supplies is critical to the City and is managed by the Water Supply and Demand Management Policy, the Water Efficiency Plan, and other water-related codes, rules, regulations, plans and policies.

-- Supports expanding the authority delegated to the state to administer federally mandated water, stormwater, and wastewater environmental regulatory programs. - 2.
-Supports reasonable water quality regulations that are cost effective and can show identifiable benefits.

-- Supports municipal flexibility to manage instream flows to preserve or improve the natural environment, while protecting the integrity of Colorado's appropriation doctrine, protecting the City's water supplies, and preventing injury to other water users. - 4.
+- 1. Supports expanding the authority delegated to the state to administer federally mandated water, stormwater, and wastewater environmental regulatory programs. - 2.
+Supports reasonable water quality regulations that are costeffective and can show identifiable benefits. - Supports municipal flexibility to manage in-stream flows to preserve or improve the natural environment while protecting the integrity of Colorado's appropriation doctrine, protecting the City's water supplies and preventing injury to other water users. - 4.
 Opposes unfunded mandates. - 5.
-Opposes barriers to financing for water conservation projects. - 6.
-Supports funding for the recovery and treatment of the Fort Collins water supply, its watershed, and other waterways impacted by natural disasters and human-caused events, including fires. - Supports enhanced municipal authority to protect and increase the flexibility and resiliency of the City's water supplies under Colorado's appropriation doctrine, without causing injury to other water users and without adversely affecting instream flows or the natural environment.
-This includes potential bills related to treated water providers being able to more easily share treated water supplies between their distribution systems.

-- Supports reducing legal barriers and clarifying legal ambiguities related to water reuse and greywater projects, while protecting the integrity of Colorado's appropriation doctrine, protecting the City's water supplies, and preventing injury to other water users. - 9.
-Supports streamlining federal and state permitting requirements for water development projects that increase coordination between permitting agencies, reduces administrative and financial burdens on permit applicants, and ensures robust and enforceable environmental protections. - 10.
-Supports the enlargement of Halligan Reservoir as a common-sense, cost-effective, and environmentallybeneficial approach to meet Fort Collins Utilities' future water supply needs.
+Opposes barriers to financing for water conservation projects and supports new financing opportunities for these projects including grants, zero/low interest loans, etc.

+- 6. Supports funding for the recovery and treatment of the Fort Collins water supply, its watershed, and other waterways impacted by natural disasters and human-caused events, including fires. - 7.
+Supports enhanced municipal authority to protect and increase the flexibility and resiliency of the City's water supplies under Colorado's appropriation doctrine, without causing injury to other water users and without adversely affecting in-stream flows or the natural environment.
+This includes potential bills related to treated water providers being able to more easily share treated water supplies between their distribution systems. - 8.
+Supports reducing legal barriers and clarifying legal ambiguities related to water reuse and greywater projects while protecting the integrity of Colorado's appropriation doctrine, protecting the City's water supplies and preventing injury to other water users. - Supports streamlining federal and state permitting requirements for water development projects that increase coordination between permitting agencies, reduce administrative and financial burdens on permit applicants, and ensure robust and enforceable environmental protections. - 10.
+Supports the enlargement of Halligan Reservoir as a commonsense, cost-effective and environmentally-beneficial approach to meet Fort Collins Utilities' future water supply needs.